vegidio/klopik/README.md

 ## ⬇️ Installation

-**ffmpeg-kmp** is hosted in my own Maven repository, so before using it in your project you must add the repository `https://maven.vinicius.io` to your `settings.gradle.kts` file:
+**klopik** is hosted in my own Maven repository, so before using it in your project you must add the repository `https://maven.vinicius.io` to your `settings.gradle.kts` file:

 ```kotlin
 dependencyResolutionManagement {